Travel Vaccines and Advice for Bahrain

 Sources: Embassy of Bahrain and U.S. State Department

-What is the Climate Like in Bahrain?
+What Is the Climate Like in Bahrain?

 Bahrain has a generally arid climate; the average annual rainfall is around 27 inches.
 Rain is more likely to fall in January, and some thunderstorms may occur during the winter as well.
 Summer has less changeable weather characterized by high temperatures and clear skies.
 The periods of spring and autumn tend to have high winds.